-Schools and districts order all PSAT-related assessments on our new ordering website.
+Schools and districts order all PSAT-related assessments on our ordering website.
 The easy-to-use tool walks users through a streamlined ordering process and provides up-to-date statuses for all orders on a single dashboard.

 Look for your access code in the registration announcement mailed to each school’s test coordinator in April.
 Contact us if you’re not on our mailing list.

 You can also get your code via email using our new code request form.
 If the information you provide in the form matches our records, we’ll send your access code.

 When you sign in, you’ll be able to:

 - Order nonstandard test formats (for students with disabilities)

 - Request additional supervisor's manuals and student guides